Knowledge-Graph-Hub/kg-alzheimers/docs/CLI.md

 **Options**:

 * `--dir TEXT`: Directory with kg to be released  [default: output]
-* `--kghub / --no-kghub`: Also release to kghub S3 bucket  [default: no-kghub]
 * `--help`: Show this message and exit.

 ## `ingest report`

-Run Koza QC on specified Monarch ingests
+Run Koza QC on specified KG-Alzheimers ingests

 **Usage**: